latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 ## Troubleshooting

-- `Token.FundsUnavailable`: Ensure thhat the pure proxy account has been funded and has enough funds to cover the transfer.
+- `Token.FundsUnavailable`: Ensure that the pure proxy account has been funded and has enough funds to cover the transfer.
 - `proxy.NotProxy`: Ensure you're executing the pure proxy correctly—from the creator account and referencing the pure proxy account as `real`.
 See [source code: `NotProxy` error](https://github.com/opentensor/subtensor/blob/main/pallets/proxy/src/lib.rs#L735).
 - `Proxy.NoPermission`: The `killPure` call is not permitted under the current.
 See [source code: `NoPermission` error](https://github.com/opentensor/subtensor/blob/main/pallets/proxy/src/lib.rs#L741).
 - `system.CallFiltered`: The call is not permitted under the current `ProxyType`.